 Pre employment checks

-If the current RTW procedure is not followed, and the employee is found not to have the right to work, the company can be fined and directors could face criminal proceedings.
+The documents an employer should retain as evidence of the check having been carried out vary depending on the type of check but if the correct procedure is not followed, and the employee is found not to have the right to work, the employer can be fined and the directors can face criminal proceedings.

 Written statement of terms and conditions of employment